 The waterway is not as busy with tow traffic as some rivers but some will be encountered so boaters are advised to give them plenty of room, particularly on tight bends.
 The wakes from passing tows is a gentle roll and not as choppy as large cruisers.
 In narrow sections the wake will bounce back and forth for some time.

 There are many remote and beautiful areas, particularly in the lower sections.
-The photo at left is looking toward the mouth of the Black Warrior River, just above Demopolis.
+The photo is looking toward the mouth of the Black Warrior River, just above Demopolis.
 The Black Warrior is a navigable river to Birmingham.